YuriD4/TradingRobots/Trend Change Simple/README.md

 **For Buy Signals:**
 - Price breaks below the range low by the specified breakout points
-- Price then returns above the range low by 1 point
+- Price then returns above the range low by 1 point within the specified time frame (default: 3 hours)
 - Robot opens a BUY position

 **For Sell Signals:**
 - Price breaks above the range high by the specified breakout points
-- Price then returns below the range high by 1 point
+- Price then returns below the range high by 1 point within the specified time frame (default: 3 hours)
 - Robot opens a SELL position

 ### Risk Management